Academic Catalog

 The student will be able to:

-B. Understand and describe the basics of database technology, including their need, transactions, indexing, keys and components
+2. Understand and describe the basics of database technology, including their need, transactions, indexing, keys, and components

-C. Demonstrate how to create and interface to an Amazon cloud based Relational Database System (RDS)
+4. Demonstrate how to create and interface to an Amazon cloud based Relational Database System (RDS) and compare to IaaS

-H. Demonstrate the basics of monitoring, managing, backing up and restoring RDS instances using Amazon tools
+9. Demonstrate the basics of monitoring, managing, backing up, and restoring RDS instances using Amazon tools

-I. Understand the basics of backing up, restoring and securing using encryption with Amazon DynamoDB instances
+10. Understand the basics of backing up, restoring, and securing using encryption with Amazon DynamoDB instances

 Course Content